 - Many courses are delivered in seminar-format; class size is kept small.

-- Curriculum is delivered in well-equipped laboratory spaces using the latest technology.
+- Curriculum is delivered in well-equipped laboratory spaces.

 - Fieldwork experiences are integrated throughout the curriculum.